Which Is Not An Example Of An Opsec Countermeasure: 5 Real Examples Explained

 Time Action Why It Matters

 08:15 – 08:30 Secure the perimeter – Connect through a corporate VPN or a trusted zero‑trust network access (ZTA) gateway, then confirm that the connection is encrypted (look for https:// or wss://).
 Guarantees that any traffic leaving your device is protected from eavesdropping.
-Because of that,

 12:00 – 12:15 Lunch‑time “air‑gap” – Power down or lock your machine, and physically store any removable media in a locked drawer.
-Reduces the window for “shoulder‑surfing” or opportunistic USB attacks.
-Practically speaking,
+Practically speaking, Reduces the window for “shoulder‑surfing” or opportunistic USB attacks.

 15:00 – 15:15 Micro‑audit – Review access logs for the past hour.
 Look for anomalies such as logins from unfamiliar IP ranges or failed MFA attempts.
 Early detection of suspicious activity gives you a chance to lock down accounts before damage occurs.
+Which means

 17:00 – 17:15 End‑of‑day lock‑down – Log out of all sessions, shut down the VPN, and turn off the workstation or put it in hibernation with full‑disk encryption engaged.
 Ensures that even if you forget to log out manually, the device remains protected.